 Forging an Effective Team With Educators – Part 1

 Let’s begin by looking at Establishing Trust.
-Establishing trust with teachers, the school, and community is all about relationships.
-As a John Maxwell Team member, we teach that trust builds when time is taken to build a relationship.
+Establishing trust with teachers, the school, and the community is about relationships.
+As a John Maxwell Team member, we teach that confidence builds when building relationships.
 Stephen M.R.
-Covey in his landmark book, The Speed of Trust, says, “. . . nothing is as fast as the speed of trust.”
+Covey, in his landmark book, The Speed of Trust, says, “. . . nothing is as fast as the speed of trust.”
 Trust is all about how we take time to interact with others.
 Teachers want to trust parents and hopefully the other way around.
-Schools have changed dramatically in many areas, but academic standards would be at the top.
+Schools have changed dramatically, but academic standards would be at the top.
 These result in higher goals for kids, including kids with disabilities.
-By taking some time in the classroom to volunteer, observe, or just to sit for a few minutes to see how the school day begins, you can start to forge a trust relationship with educators.
-By observing some of the changes since you were in school, you will begin to notice those changes and be able to ask questions regarding them.

-I want to encourage you to begin to find ways to spend time with your child’s teachers and to find those questions that you have about their education.
-When we work with teachers in this way, we design a relationship that is built on trust and one that your child will feel good about as well.
+I want to encourage you to begin finding ways to spend time with your child’s teachers and find those questions you have about their education.
+We can build a relationship on trust when we work with teachers in this way.
+We design a relationship built on trust and one upon which your child will feel good.
 In part 2, we will talk about how to make connections.

 Yours for better parenting,